 - Small foam brush

-Here’s how to make them in 5 minutes
+Here’s how to make clam shell salt cellars in 5 minutes

-- Scrub the clam shells and let them dry
+- Scrub the clam shells with warm soapy water and let them dry.

 - Allow to dry and then apply a thin coat of polyurethane.
-Before using them for salt and pepper, allow them to cure for 30 days to make sure they are safe to use with food.
+Before using them for salt and pepper, allow them to cure for 30 days to make sure they are safe for food.

-How to use the pretty gold leaf salt cellars
+How to use the pretty gold leaf clam shell salt cellars

 The gold leaf salt cellars look pretty on a table with candles and flowers.
 Or use them on a buffet table.
 I like to use trivets (that Brent made) to give a little height on a table with platters bowls.